A story about small town life…

-My intention has been to self-publish this work in a variety of forms: Text and audio here; a podcast; a radio serial; an ebook and a paperbook.
-However, the professional editor who is working with me is pleading that I first submit it to an independent publisher first.
-I have decided to give that process, once I complete the writing in March 2023, six months.
+My intention has been to self-publish this work in a variety of forms: Text and audio here in serialized form; a podcast; a radio serial; an ebook and a paperback.
+I still may do so.

 OR you can donate to them directly:

 • Vermont Stage Company.
-This powerful, high-quality nonprofit theater company has staged my stories of four of this book’s characters.
-It will stage a fifth story in December of 2022.
-Its executive editor will be producing and directing the audio book version.
+This powerful, high-quality nonprofit theater company has staged six sketches of characters from this book.
+Its executive director will be producing and directing the audio book version.

 • The Media Factory.
-This Vermont nonprofit which provides Vermonters with tools and advice and access to audio-visual equipment will be providing a recording studio and sound engineering for the audio book to ensure it is of podcast and broadcast quality.
+This Vermont nonprofit provides Vermonters with tools and advice and access to audio-visual equipment and public access to the airwaves — radio and TV.
+They will be providing a recording studio and sound engineering for the audio book to ensure it is of podcast and broadcast quality.
 It will be broadcasting Hiram Falls installments on its Burlington radio station (99.3 WBTV-LP) as well as cable stations.

-By the way if you do donate (and only give what you can afford) let me know (honor system) I’ll give you early access to the ebook and a discount to the physical book.
+If you do donate (and only give what you can afford) let me know (honor system) I’ll also give you early access to the ebook.

 So why subscribe now?